 You must be able to read the topo map to climb this route.

-Cross the small section of private land.
-After the road curves south, there are several possibilities.
-Follow the road/trail for about .3 miles south.
-Turn due west here.
+At the junction of South Willow Creek and Willow Creek, there are several possibilities.
+Perhaps the best route is to turn due west here.
 What you are aiming for is the spur that has a point with the elevation of "10,685" marked on the topo.
 Head for the spur, while navigating through the thick timber the best you can.
 This will require routefinding, reading the topo map, and preferably, having a GPS.
 There is a minor hill and then some willows to cross before reaching the base of the spur.

 Once on the spur, stay as close as you can to the crest and follow it west.
 The steepest part is just before point 10,685.
 If you can manage to stay close to the crest and do a good job of navigating, you should hit the Main Range Trail right where the Mount Massive Trail takes off and heads east.
 We missed it by only a few yards.
 From the junction, you just follow the standard route (Mount Massive Trail) west to the summit.

 The round trip distance from the trailhead to the summit and back is about 13 miles with 4800 feet elevation gain.

 Emilio descending Mount Massive.
 "Knob 12,466" is the dark colored knob on the right.
 In summer, the trail actually goes to the left of the knobs, but in winter, we found it more direct to pass them on the right.

 There is usually little or no avalanche danger on this route to Massive, provided you don't stray from the normal route on the upper slopes of the mountain.
 The route could be done in a very long day, or you can camp near timberline and finish the climb on day two.
 Unlike Elbert, Massive sees few ascents in winter, so it is likely you will be breaking trail for most of the way to timberline.
 This is much slower than hiking on a packed trail.